 Sexual violence stigma experiences among refugee adolescents and youth in Bidi Bidi refugee settlement, Uganda: Qualitative insights informed by the stigma power process framework

 Logie, Carmen H., Okumu, Moses, Coelho, Madelaine, Loutet, Miranda G., Berry, Isha, Odong Lukone, Simon, Kisubi, Nelson, Kibuuka Musoke, Daniel and Kyambadde, Peter, (2023).
 Sexual violence stigma experiences among refugee adolescents and youth in Bidi Bidi refugee settlement, Uganda: Qualitative insights informed by the stigma power process framework.
-SSM Mental Health, 4 N/A-N/A
+SSM Mental Health, 4 100242-n/a

 Document type: